ducin/bearded-calendar/README.md

     $ ./install.sh

-to fetch kohana 3.2 core from github (no need to hold it inside this repository).
+to fetch kohana 3.2 core and modules from github (no need to hold original sources inside this repository).
 This script will load the dependency as a git submodule and will set an appropriate branch.
-Then run another script to set the permissions
+Then run another script to set the permissions:

     $ ./permissions.sh